-We begin with some technical lemmas which will enable us to apply Theorem 5.1 in proving Theorem D. The notation is as in the beginning of §4.
-Furthermore, if X is an irreducible affine G-variety, where G is an arbitrary reductive group, we set:
+We begin with some technical lemmas which will enable us to apply the Slice Theorem in proving Theorem D. The notation is as in the beginning of §4.
+Furthermore, if X is an irreducible affine G-variety (G reductive) we set: